vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 When Cartographer reconciles an owner, each resource in the matching blueprint is reconciled:

 1. Generate Inputs: Using the **blueprint resource `inputs` as a reference, select outputs from previously applied **Kubernetes Resources**
-2. Generate Params: Using the [Parameter Heirarchy](#todo), generate parameter values
+2. Generate Params: Using the [Parameter Hierarchy](architecture.md#parameter-hierarchy), generate parameter values
 3. Generate and apply resource spec: Apply the result of interpolating `spec.Template` (or `ytt`), inputs, params and owner spec.
 4. Retrieve Output: Store the output from the applied resource.
 The output to use is specified in the **Template Output Path**.